polaris-project/go-polaris/doc/spec.md

 | V     | Signature value (in the case of a transaction, the hash before setting the signature). | []byte    |
 | R     | Signature recovery value.                                                              | \*big.Int |
 | S     | Signature recovery value.                                                              | \*big.Int |

+### Verifying Signatures

+Transaction signatures can be verified through the transaction_signature.go `Verify()` helper method.
+The `Verify()` helper method takes a public key as a parameter, that of which should be equivalent as the public key used to sign the message.